rickqiu1981/Mouse-Synaptome-Lifespan/README.md

 ### Descriptions
 #### 1. compare_3Mto18M_full_parameter
 Matlab code to generate Figure.
-1C: compare the puncta parameters of 3M with that of 18M in 109 brain regions,
+1C: compare the puncta parameters of 3M with that of 18M in 109 brain regions.
 #### 2. compare_3Mto18M_subtypes
 Matlab code to generate Figure.
-S13: compare the puncta subtype densities of 37 subtype between 3M with that of 18M in 109 brain regions,
+S13: compare the puncta subtype densities of 37 subtype between 3M with that of 18M in 109 brain regions.
 #### 3. compare_hypersimi_2Wto3M_2Wto18M
 Matlab code to test  if the 18M, in contrast to 3M, is more similart to 2W.
 (Figure S19, 18M2W versus 3M2W).
-THis was done by using the hypersimilarity matrix Figure 3C.
+This was done by using the hypersimilarity matrix Figure 3C.
 #### 4. compare_hypersimi_2Wto3M_2Wto18M_HPF
 Matlab code to test (Figure S19) if the 18M in Hippocampal formation, in contrast to 3M, is more similar to 2W.
 (18M2W V.S.
 3M2W).
 This was done by using the hypersimilarity matrix Figure 3D.
 #### 5. permutation_test_simi_ratio, permutation_test_simi_ratio_time, permutation_test_simi_ratio_spacetime,